 Mythbusters concludes that a tracking team is probably going to find you if you don’t escape to a high population area.
 Again, it comes down to this constant trail of skin cells we are leaving everywhere we go.

 A Trick That Could Work, In Theory, To Fool Tracking Dogs

 With all that in mind, I’d like to propose a tactic that could serve to confuse tracking dogs and really cause the handler to not only doubt his dogs, but to scratch his head, trying to figure out what direction you are actually heading (if you’re going to repost this trick on a website or message board, we appreciate an attribution to SecretsofSurvival.com).

-1. Drill or burrow small holes in the bottom of a bucket with a survival knife (you can’t go wrong with a Marine Corps KA-BAR) so that a small amount of water drips out — a very small amount of water.
+1. Drill or burrow small holes in the bottom of a bucket with a survival knife (our recommended choice of survival knife is the Marine Corps KA-BAR) so that a small amount of water drips out — a very small amount of water.
 Now, fill the bucket with water (from a lake, pond, or river) and then rinse your hands, feet, face, and hair with the water in the bucket so that the water is contaminated with your dead skin cells.